Director Liability + AI Oversight

 NZ AI governance is mostly voluntary.
 Why invest now?

 A 90-minute director briefing is where most boards start.
-We walk through your Companies Act obligations, your current AI exposure, and the governance gaps that create personal liability.
-No sales pitch -- just the information directors need to make informed decisions about AI oversight.
+We walk through your Companies Act 1993 obligations, your current AI exposure, Privacy Act 2020 implications, and the governance gaps that create personal liability.
+We cover FMA and RBNZ expectations relevant to your sector, Treaty of Waitangi considerations for Māori data governance, and the practical steps that demonstrate informed oversight.
+No sales pitch, just the information directors need to make informed decisions.

 Complimentary 90-minute briefing for boards considering AI governance engagement